Prioritizing convenience saves time.

 - Joint Movement, creating Intra-Articular Pressure, is linked to fluid transport providing nutrients to joints.

-- Being overweight causes knee pain, moving well does not: losing weight spares joints.
+- Being overweight can cause knee pain, but moving well does not: losing weight spares joints.
 That said, movement matters for everyone, big or small and health is not about how lean you are but rather how much lean mass you have to support your structure and your body's various metabolic processes.

 As noted earlier, beliefs dictate much of our actions: If beliefs are based on the false information that joint pain is expected, outcomes will be predictably poor.
 Daily movement matters for pain-free joints and long-term physical function & freedom.